spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/1-streams/11-monitoring.md

 dataflow:>stream create stream2 --definition "time --fixed-delay=10 --time-unit=MILLISECONDS | filter --expression=payload.contains('3') | log" --deploy
 ```

-You should see dashboards similar to these.
+You should see dashboards similar to those shown in the following image:

 ![SCDF Grafana InfluxDB](images/grafana-influxdb-scdf-streams-dashboard.png)

 ## Kubernetes

+This section describes how to set up Prometheus and InfluxDB for Kubernetes.

 ### Prometheus

-Prometheus is a popular pull based time series database that pulls metrics from the target applications from a pre-configured endpoint.
-When running in Kubernetes, Prometheus will "scrape" metrics from target applications that have specific pod level annotation.
+Prometheus is a popular pull-based time series database that pulls metrics from the target applications from a pre-configured endpoint.
+When running in Kubernetes, Prometheus "scrapes" metrics from target applications that have a specific pod-level annotation.
 The endpoint to scrape is provided by Spring Boot, under the default path of `/actuator/prometheus`.

-Out of the box, each binder middleware configuration file defines attributes to enable metrics and supporting properties.
-Settings can be found in: `src/kubernetes/server/server-config.yaml`.
+Out of the box, each binder middleware configuration file defines attributes to enable metrics and their supporting properties.
+You can find settings in: `src/kubernetes/server/server-config.yaml`.
 The main point of interest is the following configuration section:

 ```yaml
 applicationProperties: